pedroivo1/PyGame-Shooter/README.md

 # PyGame-Shooter

-In this version, we implemented the functionality for bullets, as well as the mechanical and animated interactions with the players and enemies.
+In this version, we have restructured the folders and files, and created a model using Pydantic for screen and physics configurations to make them easier to share.

+We refactored the code and added the grenade object, with its physics, which can be thrown by the player.